bml-research/data_analysis_bml/excel/excel_07_data_cleaning_solutions.md

 ### Exercise 1

 Use the text to column feature.
-Seperator is the pipe symbol `|`.
+Separator is the pipe symbol `|`.
 Then, create a data table with the first row as headers.

 ![solution](./files_07_data_cleaning_solutions/exercise01/fig1.png)